-Tokyo is one of the most captivating cities in the world, and as I’ve said many times on this blog, it’s one of my favourites.
+Tokyo is one of the most captivating cities in the world, and one of my favourites.
 I spent a week in Tokyo on my first visit, but I know a lot of travellers to Japan normally have 3 or so days to spend in the city.
 With that in mind I’ve written this 3 Day Tokyo Itinerary based on the highlights of my trip, a few famous sights and my favourite finds (that don’t get the attention they deserve, in my opinion).
-While there are a handful of iconic attractions that like the Tsukiji Fish Market, the bright red “mini Eiffel” Tokyo Tower, and the kawaii Harajuku neighbourhood, it’s the city’s many charismatic neighbourhoods that will leave a lasting impression.
+This Itinerary for 3 Days in Tokyo includes iconic attractions that like the Tsukiji Fish Market, the Meiji Shrine, the bright red “mini Eiffel” Tokyo Tower, and the kawaii Harajuku neighbourhood, but the city’s many charismatic neighbourhoods will also leave a lasting impression.

 I love Japanese food, and yet nothing could prepare me for the quality and variety of Japanese food in Tokyo – the Japanese cuisine you find in most western countries is just the tip of the iceberg!
 I’ve suggested a few of my favourite places to eat and drink in Tokyo in this itinerary, but don’t be afraid to follow your nose – it’s hard to go wrong.